Concordium/translations-unofficial/source/translations-unofficial/uk/testnet/guides/become-baker.rst

    $concordium-client baker generate-keys <keys-file>.json

 where you can choose an arbitrary name for the keys file.
-To register the keys in the network you need to be :ref:`running a node <running-a-node>` and send a ``baker add`` transaction to the network:
+To register the keys in the network you need to be :ref:`running a node <running-a-node-uk>` and send a ``baker add`` transaction to the network:

 .. code-block:: console